yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    export LIBTOOL=$HOME/bin/libtool

-   or in the Makefie
+   or in the Makefile

    LIBTOOL = $(HOME)/bin/libtool

    If you need to include local header files using #include "..." instead of
    #include <...>, define the variable USE_LOCAL_HEADERS.
 USE_LOCAL_HEADERS
-   is the default for Visual Studio under MicroSoft Windows.
+   is the default for Visual Studio under Microsoft Windows.

-   Optionally, you may also define CNEARTREE_FORCEFLIP to maximize tree reorganization on insertion, CNEARTREE_NOFLIP to suppress tree reorganization on insertion, CNEARTREE_NODEFER to make all insertions immediate, CNEARTREE_FORCEPREPUNE to do searches first with a tigher estimate on the search radius, and CNEARTREE_NOPREPRUNE to suppress that behavior.
+   Optionally, you may also define CNEARTREE_FORCEFLIP to maximize tree reorganization on insertion, CNEARTREE_NOFLIP to suppress tree reorganization on insertion, CNEARTREE_NODEFER to make all insertions immediate, CNEARTREE_FORCEPREPUNE to do searches first with a tighter estimate on the search radius, and CNEARTREE_NOPREPRUNE to suppress that behavior.
 The defaults are to do tree reorganization on insertion, to defer insertions, but not to preprune the search radius.